-- Cinnamon Stick - You can substitute the cinnamon stick with ½ tsp of ground cinnamon.
+- Cinnamon – You can substitute a 2” stick with ½ teaspoon of ground cinnamon.

-- Cloves - For the 4 whole cloves, you can substitute ⅛ tsp ground clove.
+- Cloves – 4 whole cloves can be substituted with ⅛ teaspoon of ground clove.

 Chicken Korma Recipe Video